lastland/ProgramAdverbs/README.markdown

 # Program Adverbs and Tlön Embeddings (artifact)

-This artifact contains the Coq formalization of the paper _Program Adverbs and Tlön Embeddings_.
+This artifact contains the Coq formalization of the paper [Program Adverbs and Tlön Embeddings](https://doi.org/10.1145/3547632) by Yao Li and Stephanie Weirich, published at ICFP 2022.

 Here is the abstract of the paper: